For budget preparation and post-award spending

 - Individuals who are clearly in business for themselves such as self-employed physicians, lawyers, photographers, artists, construction contractors, electricians, and others in an independent trade, business or profession.
 This includes one-time professional lecturers and short-term professional consultants.

-If the payment to an Independent Contractor is less than $5,000 you would complete RF Form 804 signed by both contractor and yourself as PI.
+If the payment to an Independent Contractor is less than $5,000 you would complete the MOU information.
+You will also need to upload the attachments.

 Attachment A: scope of work (what the contractor will be responsible for providing)